 Breast screening uses X-rays to look at the breasts (mammography).
 Women between the ages of 50 and 70 are currently invited for free screening every three years.
 Screening can detect breast cancer at an earlier stage.
 In some parts of England, some women aged 47-49 and 71-73 are being invited for screening as part of a major research trial.

 If you're over 70, you can ask for a free screening every three years.
-Just get in touch with your local breast screening unit to make an appointment (find your local unit on NHS Choices at nhs.uk/breastscreening).
+Just get in touch with your local breast screening unit to make an appointment (find your local unit on the NHS website at nhs.uk/breastscreening).

 Whatever your age, and even if you attend screening, it's important to remain breast aware.
 If you find anything unusual or notice a possible symptom, don't wait for your screening appointment – see your doctor right away to be on the safe side.